Statement of Purpose

 17. All volunteers, employees, supervisors, and members of management, both male and female, are strictly prohibited from sexually harassing or making improper advances towards other volunteers, guests, employees, supervisors, or members of management.
 Sexual harassment includes unwelcome or unsolicited verbal, physical, or sexual conduct that is made a term of condition of service or employment, is used as the basis of employment or advancement of decision, or has the purpose or effect of unreasonably interfering with work or creating an intimidating, hostile, or offensive environment.
 Any sexual harassment needs to be reported immediately to the volunteer's supervisor or the Volunteer Coordinator.

 18. Volunteers required to perform court-ordered community service should contact the City of East Lansing 54-B District Court, community Services.

 19. The supervisor may meet with the volunteer regularly to review job performance.
 Evaluations may be formal or informal and may be written or verbal.

-Approved by the Library Board of Directors on January 28, 2009.
+Approved by the Library Board of Trustees on January 28, 2009.